|

 Rocks.

-How can she possibly know that?
+How can she possibly know that? he wondered.
 Yes.

 Arinna rose, and Orodreth marvelled, as always, at her cat-like